IanReid/ABFGP/abfgp-2.f/README.txt

 # This should print 18 lines which all start with ' True '
 # In case an executable can't be located, isn't executable or might have
 # another flaw, it is reported here.
-Please take action prior to ABFGP usage.
+Some scripts and programs in the software
+# directory might need to have their executable flag set.
+Please take action before
+# using ABFGP.

 #####################################################################################